samindaa/RoboND-DeepRL-Project/README.md

 # Deep RL Arm Manipulation
+## Saminda Abeyruwan

+### Introduction

+Deep reinforcement learning has enabled robotic systems to learn control or predictive policies directly from camera inputs and raw pixels.
+In this project, a simulated 3 degree-of-freedom robotic arm is trained to reach and touch an object of interest using a deep Q-network.
+We have simulated two tasks, and show that the robot is successfully leaned the abilities to complete the scenarios.
+Please refer to [writeup](writeup.pdf) for detail explanation.

+## Project Details

 This project is based on the Nvidia open source project "jetson-reinforcement" developed by [Dustin Franklin](https://github.com/dusty-nv).
 The goal of the project is to create a DQN agent and define reward functions to teach a robotic arm to carry out two primary objectives: